Bruce Sutter: Early career

 After being selected by the Washington Senators in the 21st round of the 1970 MLB draft, Sutter instead attended Old Dominion University.
 He dropped out of school and returned to Lancaster to play semi-professional baseball.
 Ralph DiLullo, a scout for the Chicago Cubs, signed Sutter as a free agent in September 1971.
 He pitched in two games for the Gulf Coast League Cubs in 1972.
 When he was 19, Sutter had surgery on his arm to relieve a pinched nerve.
 When he recovered from surgery and returned to the mound a year later, Sutter found that his previous pitches were no longer effective.
 He learned the split-finger fastball from minor league pitching instructor Fred Martin.
 Sutter's large hands helped him to use the pitch, which was a modification of the forkball.

 Sutter had nearly been released by the Cubs, but found success with the new pitch.
 Mike Krukow, who was also a Cubs minor league player at the time, said, "As soon as I saw him throw it, I knew he was going to the big leagues.
 Everyone wanted to throw it after he did."
-He recorded a 3–3 win–loss record, a 4.13 earned run average (ERA), and five saves in 40 games in Class A baseball in 1973.
+He recorded a 3–3 win–loss record, a 4.13 earned run average (ERA), and five saves in 40 games for the Quincy Cubs in Class A baseball in 1973.

 Sutter split the 1974 season between the Class A Key West Conchs and the Class AA Midland Cubs.
 Though he finished the season with a combined 2–7 record, he recorded a 1.38 ERA in 65 innings.
 He returned to Midland in 1975 and finished the year with a 5–7 record, a 2.15 ERA, and 13 saves.
 Sutter led the team in ERA and saves as they won the Texas League West Division pennant.
 He started the 1976 season with the Class AAA Wichita Aeros, but he pitched only seven games with the team before being promoted to the major leagues.